weybansky/kora_oau_2018/README.md

 #### Getting started
 After completing the initial team/participant registration with the organizers, each team lead (or individual) should proceed with the following setup steps:
-1. Create your own *fork* of the (Submission Repo)[https://github.com/korahackathon/kora_oau_2018/] (click the 'fork' button in the top right) to your team lead's github account.
+1. Create your own *fork* of the Submission Repo (https://github.com/korahackathon/kora_oau_2018/) to your team lead's github account.
+To do this, the team lead should simply click the 'fork' button in the top right (On the Submission Repo).
+1. You should update the `team_info.md` file on your own fork repo with information of you team and the solution you are building as outlined for you there.
 1. On your own fork, create a team branch in the format `team_<your team name>` (note it is underscore-seprated).
 For example, if you name your team "Bad Like That", then the team branch you will create would be `team_bad_like_that`.
-1. You should update the `team_info.md` file on your own fork repo with information of you team and the solution you are building as outlined for you there.
-1. Add your team members to your fork repo and proceed to build your solution by on your own fork.
+1. Add your team members to your forked repo and proceed to build your solution by on that your fork.
 Note that eventually, all code should be merged back into team branch you created as that's the only branch that will be submitted and reviewed.
 1. Note that during the course of the hackathon, the judges might be checking in your repos and also on-site to get friendly feelers about what your doing and how it's going.
 It's no biggie, we just wanna say hi ;)

 #### Submission
 To submit your solution for review:
-1. Go to the (Submission Repo)[https://github.com/korahackathon/kora_oau_2018/] and confirm that a branch named exactly as your team branch on your own fork ()
+1. Go to the Submission Repo (https://github.com/korahackathon/kora_oau_2018/) and confirm that a branch named exactly as the team branch your created on your own fork exists there (It should have been created automatically for you by the judges).
+If it hasn't, send a message on the Slack channel to them and it will be done for you.
+2. On you own team's forked repo, create a New Pull Request and specify as follows:
+  -  Click on the `New Pull Request` button on your team's forked repo.
+  -  Ensure that the Base Fork is set